upperlinecode/CS-and-the-City-Curriculum/data/collection.md

 ![Mind Map of Data Sources](./images/mind-map-1.png)

-1. In teams of 3, make a mind map of as many sources of data as you can think of.
+1. In teams of 3, pick a sector of NYC that you interact with on a regular basis.
+For example, you might pick transportation, education, food / grocery, utilities / rent / real estate, music, film, TV, or an online social media presence.
+Then, make a mind map of as many sources of data as you can think of which relate to that topic.
 For each source, branch off bubbles that list as many kinds of data in that source as you can think of.

-> e.g. The MTA has data, including:
+> e.g. If your topic is transportation, then The MTA is a source of data, including:
 > - train arrival data,
 > - bus arrival data,
 > - passenger swipe data,